elliestone06/PantryPal/README.md

 6. not sure if it works yet, but it shouldddd be able to take in the barcode scan as a keyboard input, and it should get info from open food api.
 7. Login/Register functions
 8. Functional recipe generator that takes items in inventory and searches for recipes using API
+9. sort items by expiration date

 FUTURE EDITS
-1. sort items by expiration date
-2. test barcode scanner and update as needed
+1. Phone/Rasberry Pi implementation
-3. add notifcation system
+2. add notifcation system
-4. Polish the sign up/sign in/view account htmls
+3. Polish the sign up/sign in/view account htmls